-- 8.47 An agency may disclose personal information to an overseas recipient without complying with APP 8.1 where the disclosure is 'required or authorised by or under an international agreement relating to information sharing to which Australia is a party' (APP 8.2(e)).
-This exception does not apply to organisations. - 8.48 The term 'international agreement' is not defined in the Privacy Act.
-This guideline clarifies that the term includes documents binding at international law (for example, treaties and conventions), as well as other formal written documents not binding at international law (for example, a memorandum of understanding or an official exchange of letters) that provide for information sharing between an agency and an overseas recipient.
+8.47 An agency may disclose personal information to an overseas recipient without complying with APP 8.1 where the disclosure is 'required or authorised by or under an international agreement relating to information sharing to which Australia is a party' (APP 8.2(e)).
+This exception does not apply to organisations.

+- 8.48 The term 'international agreement' is not defined in the Privacy Act.
+This guideline clarifies that the term includes documents binding at international law (for example, treaties and conventions), as well as other formal written documents not binding at international law (for example, a memorandum of understanding or an official exchange of letters17) that provide for information sharing between an agency and an overseas recipient.
 This exception applies only to such documents where the parties are Australia and one or more foreign states, although the overseas recipient of shared information may be a non-state entity. - 8.49 Information sharing may not be the only or the primary subject of the agreement, so long as the agreement makes provision for 'information sharing'.
 Additionally, the disclosure of personal information to the overseas recipient must be 'required or authorised' by or under the agreement. - 8.50 To meet those requirements, the agreement should make specific arrangements for disclosure of information to an overseas recipient, including identifying the agency and the overseas recipient, the categories of personal information that may be disclosed to the recipient under the agreement and the circumstances in which or the purposes for which the information will be disclosed.
-This exception is unlikely to apply to an agreement that contains only a general commitment by the parties to facilitate, or remove obstacles to, the disclosure or exchange of information (the terms 'required' and 'authorised' are discussed in more detail in Chapter B (Key concepts)).
+This exception is unlikely to apply to an agreement that contains only a general commitment by the parties to facilitate, or remove obstacles to, the disclosure or exchange of information (the terms 'required' and 'authorised' are discussed in more detail in Chapter B (Key concepts)). - 8.51 The agreement could also include provisions dealing with the responsibility of the parties to ensure adequate protection of the personal information that is disclosed according to standards comparable to those in the APPs, and the procedure to be followed to ensure that obligations or undertakings imposed by the agreement are met.
+The discussion of contractual measures in paragraphs 8.16-8.18 above lists other matters that could be considered for inclusion the agreement.